Listen here ^^^^^

 Facing your fear without fighting or fleeing is a skill that requires practice.
-Before we get started, we have to get into an objective frame of mind.
-Learning to assess your physical and mental state objectively – sticking only to the facts without adding judgement, interpretation, inference or prediction – is vital to the success of your recovery efforts.
+Before we get started, we need to be in an objective frame of mind.
+Let’s learn to assess your physical and mental state objectively.
+Stick to the facts without adding judgement, interpretation, inference or prediction because this is vital to the success of your recovery efforts.
 Lets look at what this means.

 Often the trigger that leads to full blown panic is a simple phrase like “it feels like” or “what if“.
 Learning to be objective – sticking to just the facts when it comes to our thoughts and bodily sensations – is the key to getting past this common hurdle.
 This is especially important when it comes to the effectiveness of exposure therapy.
 Too many capable people label exposure therapy as a failure because “it stills feels like”.
 In that case its not exposure that’s failing us, its the cognitive patterns we drag into it.